Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 There are several types of integer types: `u32`, `u64`, and `u256`, and currently only unsigned integer operations are supported.
 All types are built on the basis of the `field` type.
-Olang provides the above-mentioned basic libs of various integer types based on the field implementation, which is convenient for developers to write complex logic.
+Ola provides the above-mentioned basic libs of various integer types based on the field implementation, which is convenient for developers to write complex logic.
 Note: The literal quantity of a number is composed of three parts: base character prefix, corresponding number, and type suffix.
 The default is a decimal field type literal.

 ```